Locally finitely presented and coherent hearts: Locally finitely presented hearts

 \section{Locally finitely presented hearts}

-In this section we start with a locally finitely presented Grothendieck category $\G$, a torsion pair $\mathbf{t}=(\T,\F)$ of finite type in $\G$, and we let $\Ht$ be the heart of the associated Happel-Reiten-Smal\o\ $t$-structure in $\Der(\G)$.
-We then study some conditions under which $\Ht$ is a locally finitely presented Grothendieck category.
+In this section we start with a locally finitely presented Grothendieck category $\G$, a torsion pair $\mathbf{t}=(\T,\F)$ of finite type in $\G$, and we look for conditions under which the heart $\Ht$ of the associated HRS $t$-structure in $\Der(\G)$ is a locally finitely presented Grothendieck category.
 Our strongest result in this direction is the following theorem, that gives several equivalent conditions for this to happen.
-Let us underline that we are only able to prove the equivalence of all the condition under either of two extra hypotheses that we have labeled here by ($\dag$) and ($\ddag$).
-We want to remark that these conditions are quite general in that, for example, ($\dag$) is always satisfied in case $\G $ is locally coherent, while ($\ddag$) is always satisfied when $\G$ is a category of modules over a small preadditive category (e.g., over a unitary ring).
-Note that, by the results in Sec.\,\ref{Section_fp}, under both hypotheses we have quite explicit characterizations of the objects in $\fp(\Ht)$.
+Let us underline that we are only able to prove the equivalence of all the conditions under either of two extra hypotheses that we have labeled here by ($\dag^\sharp$) (a stronger condition than the ($\dag$) used in Proposition~\ref{char_of_fp_under_dot+restricts}) and ($\bullet$).
+In fact, these conditions are quite general as, for example, ($\dag^\sharp$) is always satisfied in case $\G $ is locally coherent, while ($\bullet$) is always satisfied when $\G$ is a category of modules over a small preadditive category (e.g., over a ring). \begin{teor} Let $\G$ be a locally finitely presented Grothendieck category, $\mathbf{t}=(\T,\F)$ a torsion pair in $\G$ and $\Ht$ the heart of the associated HRS $t$-structure in $\Der(\G)$.
+Consider the following assertions: \begin{enumerate}[\rm (1)] \item $\H_\mathbf{t}$ is a locally finitely presented Grothendieck category; \item $\mathbf{t}$ is strongly generated by finitely presented objects, i.e. $\mathcal{T}={\varinjlim} (\mathcal{T}\cap\fp(\G))$; \item there is a set $\mathcal{S}\subseteq\fp(\G)$ such that $\mathcal{T}=\Gen(\mathcal{S})$ (or, equivalently, $\mathcal{T}=\Pres(\mathcal{S})$); \item $\mathbf{t}$ is generated by a set of finitely presented objects, i.e.\ there is a set $\Scal\subseteq \fp(\G)$ such that $\F = \S^{\perp}$. \end{enumerate} Then, the implications {\rm``(1)$\Rightarrow$(2)$\Leftrightarrow$(3)$\Rightarrow$(4)''} hold true.
+Furthermore, the implication {\rm``(2)$\Rightarrow$(1)''} holds true whenever the following condition is satisfied: \begin{enumerate} \item[\rm ($\dag$)] $\Ext_\G ^k(T,-)$ preserves direct limits of objects in $\mathcal{F}$, for all $T\in\mathcal{T}\cap\fp(\G)$ and $k=1,\,2$. \end{enumerate} Moreover, when either of the following two conditions is satisfied, all assertions are equivalent: \begin{enumerate} \item[\rm ($\dag^\sharp$)] condition $(\dag)$ holds and $\mathcal{T}\cap\fp(\mathcal{G})\subseteq\fp_2(\G)$; \item[\rm ($\bullet$)] $\G $ has a set of finitely presented generators which are compact in $\Der(\G )$. \end{enumerate} \end{teor} \begin{proof} The implications ``(2)$\Leftrightarrow$(3)$\Rightarrow$(4)'' follow by Proposition~\ref{prop_fixing_first_part_of_old_4.1}.